Area 1 Festival/Conference 2023 – Course Offerings

 Can’t get enough?
 Come learn a new piece in a high-energy environment.
-In one class, you and your cohorts will learn a new piece of music (level 3 or higher), and get it as close to performance-ready perfection as you can, including all the musicality and energy you can muster.
-Engineered for animated ringers.
+In one class, you and your cohorts will learn a new piece of music (level 3 or higher), and get it as close to performance-ready perfection as you can, including all the musicality and artistry.
 Bring your gloves and a smile.
 Leave satisfied with a fun piece of music to keep.
 Each session will prepare a different piece of music.

 A sheet music fee of $5 for this course will be charged at the time of registration.